 Lack of Security

 We didn't find any information on Webs about how to make your site secure.
-There is no free SSL certificate included.
-Nor is there any information for how to install a third-party SSL certificate.
+There is no free SSL certificate included, nor is there any information for how to install a third-party SSL certificate.
 Also, we didn't find any information on Webs PCI compliance.
-SSL certificates aren't just a fact of life, they provide security and confidence for customers before they enter their payment info into your website.
+SSL certificates are more than just a nice bonus feature; they provide security and confidence for customers before they enter their payment information into your website.

 No Responsive Design

 Webs is one of the few companies in the industry that is still using static web pages.
 While some of the apps that you can add to your site are dynamic, the lack of responsive design doesn't allow your e-store to detect if customers are using a mobile device.
 While Webs does provide a mobile site, many people in the support area reported having problems with their Webs site loading on tablets and some smartphones.
-It's 2015, and if your e-store isn't responsive, you're going to get left in the dust.
+In our day of technological sophistication, if your e-store isn't responsive, then you're going to lose customers.

 The knowledge base on Webs is kind of lousy.
 Customers have been asking for added features and many questions on the support page have gone unanswered.
-The SSL certificates question and responsive design questions were posted very recently, meaning that these are real issues for users of Webs.
+Questions about the SSL certificates question and responsive design were posted very recently, meaning that these are real issues for users of Webs.
 Webs needs to answer customer questions on its support site and make a better product.

 The Bottom Line